YLivay/kysely-rizzolver/README.md

 ## Overview

-Kysely Rizzolver is a utility library for building complex, type-safe queries.
+Kysely Rizzolver is a utility library for building complex, type-safe queries across multiple tables with Kysely.

 There are already a bunch of [awesome tools](https://github.com/kysely-org/awesome-kysely) for working with Kysely out there, but none strike the balance I'm looking for:
-- [kysely-orm](https://github.com/seeeden/kysely-orm) is a full-fledged ORM.
+- [kysely-orm](https://github.com/seeden/kysely-orm) is a full-fledged ORM.
 It's a really cool project, but like all ORMs it works until it doesn't.
 If you need fine control over your queries, it gets very cumbersome.
 - [kysely-mapper](https://github.com/jtlapp/kysely-mapper) is a bit more
-  lightweight than an ORM, but it still wraps Kysely with a "hatch" to an underlying Kysely instance.
-It is also quite verbose and rigid in my opinion.
+  lightweight than an ORM, but it's focus is still on mapping tables to other classes.
+It doesn't offer much value in the way of writing complex queries, or working with multiple tables.

-Kysely Rizzolver in constast, works *with* Kysely.
+Kysely Rizzolver in constast, works *inside* Kysely.
 It does not replace, wrap, abstract or hide it and can be incrementally added to an existing Kysely project.